Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 Getting this initial joke bot deployed is a good first step in understanding how to use Azure OpenAI within Spring applications.
 However, to make it useful for the Petclinic application, you’ll have to make some changes to how the bot works.

-1. You’ll enable the discovery client so that the chat service can find other service components of the Spring Petclinic application.
+1. First you’ll enable the discovery client so that the chat service can find other application components of the Spring Petclinic workload.

     Open the `ChatServiceApplication.java` file in the AI chat project, and add the `@EnableDiscoveryClient` annotation to the `ChatServiceApplication` class.
 This enables the new chat service to find other registered services.